by Ellen Emerson White

 Step 1 - Choose a partner

-Step 4 - Click here to Choose a Question that you'd like to research together
+Step 2 - Login to your BrainPop account using your Technology username and password and Choose a Question that you'd like to research together

 Wikipedia Research Project

 Sphero Book Award Programming

 You are preparing for the 3rd Annual Kimberly Lane Sphero Golf tournament!
 But first, you must learn to control your Sphero ball so that you don't don't slide, dice, hook, or duff your way into the waters and woods.
 To start, you'll be assigned a Sphero number that you'll use every time.
 This makes sure you have a consistently moving Sphero for your programming..
 The videos below are super important, so please watch them first (yes, actually complete the tasks in the videos, so you will need to pause the video as you work through each step) before you begin the actual library Sphero project.
 Spread out all over in the media center so you're Spheros aren't playing bumper cars.
 Problem solving if stuck: Ask 3 before you ask Me, Google it, or use the "Sphero Help Wall" on the front whiteboard.

 Video 1 - Sphero Edu App Overview

 Video 4 - Make Sphero Talk

 Choose a FAVORITE book of either you or your partner, look up the book in Destiny Discover, locate it on the shelf, and program a Sphero to travel to it.
 Please see Mr. Schiemann to find out where you will start your Sphero.
 When you program it: